What is the CCIM?

 The role of the CCIM is to provide high level technical advice to governments and to take the lead to improve safety and health outcomes for a sustainable Australasian mining industry.
 Read the CCIM vision and mission.

 The CCIM meets on an annual basis and ongoing issues are dealt with out-of-session.
 The CCIM Chair rotates annually among member jurisdictions.
-The Commonwealth, through Geoscience Australia, provides administrative and secretariat support.
+The Commonwealth, through the Department of Industry, Innovation and Science, provides administrative and secretariat support.